-By issuing security tokens companies may attract global capital for innovative ideas through crowdfunding in a legally regulated way.
-On the other side, instead of going to banks and depositing their money at low or no interest, citizens gained an opportunity to invest with one click on display in promising start-ups for a considerably greater profit.
-Having in mind that cryptocurrencies were originally coined to prevent central banks from intervening in the monetary system, we await all geared up with up-to-date insights to confront all legal challenges thrown before us by the rapidly growing digital capital market in Serbia and abroad.
+By issuing security tokens, companies may attract global capital for innovative ideas through crowdfunding in a legally regulated way.
+On the other side, instead of going to banks and depositing their money at low or no interest, citizens gained an opportunity to invest with one click display in promising start-ups for a considerably greater profit.
+Considering that cryptocurrencies were initially coined to prevent central banks from intervening in the monetary system, we await all geared up with up-to-date insights to confront all legal challenges thrown before us by the rapidly growing digital capital market in Serbia and abroad.

 The information contained herein has been provided only for the purpose of general information and cannot be considered as a legal opinion or legal advice.
 Accordingly, the Law Firm Petrovic Mojsic & Partners disclaims all responsibility and accept no liability in respect to actions taken or not taken based on any or all the contents contained herein.